craigmox/cetonproxy/README.md

 # Install

 1. If you have an ethernet Ceton device, you do not need any drivers installed.
 But if you have a PCI or USB device, you must install Ceton drivers.
 Download them [here](http://seanmauch.com/ceton-infinitv-drivers/).
 In either case, you do not need Windows Media Center.
-Also, cetonproxy does not use BDA drivers which were removed from Windows 10 a while back, so it will work on the latest version of Windows 10.
+Also, cetonproxy does not use BDA drivers which were removed from Windows 10 a while back, so there is no need to use an old version of Windows 10.
 2. Download the [latest release zip file](https://github.com/craigmox/cetonproxy/releases/latest/download/cetonproxy.zip) (from the Releases page).
 3. Extract the contents of the zip file to a new folder of your choice.
 4. Run cetonproxy.exe.